stripe-ruby-mock/stripe-ruby-mock/README.md

 ## Mocking Errors

 Tired of manually inputting fake credit card numbers to test against errors?
-Consider it a thing of the past!
+Tire no longer!

 ```ruby
 it "mocks a declined card error" do